jondubois/cachemere/README.md

 		The options object can have the following properties:
 			- `compress`: (Optional) A boolean which indicates whether or not to use GZIP compression.
 Defaults to true.
 			- `useETags`: (Optional) A boolean which indicates whether or not to use ETags.
 ETag values are based on file content hash.
 Defaults to true.
+			- `ignoreQueryString`: (Optional) A boolean which indicates whether or not to remove query strings from URLs before doing any processing.
+Defaults to true.
 			- `mapper`: (Optional) A function which maps any given URL to a path on the file system.
 The default mapper interprets URLs as paths relative to the application's main file.
 			- `cacheFilter`: (Optional) A function which decides whether a resource is cachable.
 Accepts a URL as argument.
 Return true to allow the URL to be cached and false to not cache it.
 			- `maxSize`: (Optional) An integer which indicates the total maximum size of the server cache in bytes.
 Cachemere will automatically clear least-accessed resources from cache in order to meet the maxSize requirement.
 Defaults to 1000000000 (1GB).